Library and Course Material Expansion

 The Electronic Library of Minnesota gives Minnesota residents access to magazine, journal, newspaper and encyclopedia articles, media, including images, videos, and audio files, and other information resources.
 ELM now has additional Minitex Temporary Access Databases that includes extended use of trial resources, including many for K-12 as well as adults.

-JSTOR has expanded the resources it is making available to academic institutions through August 2020.
-Additional resources include journals in public health as well as many ebooks from participating publishers.
+JSTOR has expanded the resources it is making available to academic institutions through June 2021.
+Additional resources include journals in public health and selected journal articles related to COVID-19. [ Get the details]

 Anyone anywhere can now access a growing online collection of contemporary open access eBooks from the Library of Congress website.